AndrewJBateman/FCC-Personal-Library/README.md

 4) You will add any security features to `server.js`
 5) You will create all of the functional tests in `tests/2_functional-tests.js`

-* MongoDB Cloud Atlas database set up using google cloud.
+* MongoDB Cloud Atlas database set up to use Google Cloud Storage.

 ## :camera: Screenshots